Daniel J. Frey

 You can't do it.

-The individual can make a lot of noise, but the jello won’t budge.
+The individual can do a lot of poking, but the Jello won't budge.

 What is needed is hands, many hands, a community, a society, a nation coming together with a purpose.